logo

 What to do if your Face ID isn't working

 Here at Asurion, when tech breaks, we fix it.
-From a frozen iPhone to AirPods in need of a reset, our experts have the tools and know-how to solve problems for more than 6,000+ different devices.
+From a frozen screen to AirPods in need of a reset, our experts have the tools and know-how to solve problems for thousands of devices.
 In this article, we'll walk you through what to do if your Apple Face ID has stopped working so you can get back to zipping around your phone.

 Why is my Face ID not working?